jona-laa/Portfolio-Client/README.md

 * `npm i`
 * `gulp`

-Note that code is set up to function with this specific [REST API](https://github.com/jona-laa/Portfolio-Server), so you would probably have to clone that one too and adjust it to fit your purpose.
+Note that code is set up to function with this specific [REST API](https://github.com/jona-laa/Portfolio-Server), so you would probably have to clone that one too and adjust it to fit your purpose and also create a database to use with it.

 :v: